Pseudo-parabolic category over quaternionic projective plane: Category

-\section{Category $\O_t(\Hbb P^2_q)$}
+\section{Category $\O_t(\Hbb P^2)$}

-While the base module $M$ supports a representation of the function algebra on quantized $\Hbb P^2$, it generates a family of modules which may be regarded as "representations" of more general vector bundles.
-This interpretation is only possible if all such modules are completely reducible - then they give rise to projective modules over $\C_q[\Hbb P^2]$.
-They appear as submodules in tensor products $V\tp M$ (corresponding to the trivial vector bundle), where $V$ is a $U_q(\g)$-module from $\Fin_q(\g)$.
+While the base module $M$ supports a representation of $\C_q[\Hbb P^2]$, it generates a family of modules which may be regarded as "representations" of more general quantum vector bundles.
+This interpretation is only possible if all such modules are completely reducible: then they give rise to projective modules over $\C_q[\Hbb P^2]$.
+They appear as submodules in tensor products $V\tp M$ (representing a trivial vector bundle), for every $V$ from the category $\Fin_q(\g)$ of finite-dimensional quasi-classical $U_q(\g)$-modules.
 Therefore the key issue is complete reducibility of tensor products $V\tp M$.
-We solve this problem in the present section using a technique developed in $\cite{M4,M5}$.
+We solve this problem in the present section using a technique developed in $\cite{M3,M5}$.